-1. The police report describing your bike accident
+The police report

-If you have suffered a personal injury in a road traffic accident the police should attend at the scene to write a police report containing full details of the events.
+If you have suffered a personal injury in a motorcycle accident – the police should attend at the scene to write a police report containing full details of the events.

-2. A criminal conviction as a result of your collision
+A criminal conviction as a result of your collision

-You can rely on a conviction to help show not only how your accident happened, but also that the person convicted was responsible for it.
+You can rely on a conviction of another driver to help show not only how your accident happened, but also that the person convicted was responsible for it.

-3. Motorcycle accident scene inspection
+Accident scene inspection

 It is often a good idea to put a notice up at the accident scene appealing for witnesses to come forward.
 The information you gather will assist you in showing how your accident happened.

-4. Crash expert report of your UK motorcycle accident
+Crash expert report

-An expert engineer or crash expert can inspect the scene, consider the witness evidence, police report and inspect the vehicle damage and based upon this information give his opinion on how the accident happen.
-This opinion can be used to support your motorcycle accident claim – both how the it happened and who was responsible for it.
+An expert engineer or crash expert can inspect the scene, consider the witness evidence, police report and inspect the vehicle damage.
+Based upon this information the expert can give an opinion on how the accident happen.
+This opinion can be used to support your motorcycle accident claim – both how it happened and who was responsible for it.

-5. CCTV evidence of your motor bike accident
+CCTV evidence of your motorbike accident

-If there was a CCTV camera close to the crash scene – act quickly to get copy of the footage from the council before it is destroyed.
+If there was a CCTV camera close to the crash scene – act quickly to get a copy of the footage from the council before it is destroyed.
 If your crash was recorded this will provide all the information you need.